 - hoarding worn or useless items

-- fixation with lists
+- a fixation with lists

-- rigid adherence to rules and regulations
+- a rigid adherence to rules and regulations

 - an overwhelming need for order

-- a sense of righteousness about the way things “should be done”
+- a sense of righteousness about the way things should be done

-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy (CBT)

-The outlook for OCPD sufferers may be better than that for people with other personality disorders.
-Treatment can help lead to greater awareness of how the symptoms of OCPD adversely affect others.
-In addition, OCPD sufferers may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.
-This is because of their need to be in control.
+The outlook for someone with OCPD may be better than the outlook for other personality disorders.
+Treatment can help give you greater awareness of how the symptoms of OCPD can adversely affect others.
+If you have OCPD, you may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.

 As with other personality disorders, finding the treatment that works for you is the foundation of success.
 Cognitive therapy can help improve your ability to interact and empathize with your loved ones.